 Note: To pass GEOL 344 you must pass all three components:1) Pounawea, 2) Hakataramea and 3) the Benmore Dam exercise.
-Failing any one component will mean failing the paper as a whole.
+Failing any one component will mean failing the whole paper.

 - Teaching Arrangements

 - Fieldwork: Three field schools/trips occur in February before the first semester: